lanesawyer/advent-of-code/README.md

 ### How to Use the `aoc-utils` Crate
 - Install the utils crate to your system by running `cargo install --path aoc-utils` from the root of the repository.
 - Get the session token by inspecting an authenticated request to the Advent of Code website.
 There's not currently an easier way that I know, unfortunately.
+- Place that session token in a `.env` file at the root of the repository with the key `AOC_SESSION_TOKEN`.
 - Use the `aoc-utils` command as you're developing your solutions!
+See what's available by running `aoc-utils --help`.

 ### Needed Updates
 #### aoc-utils